ArshitaKango/CPU_Sch/README.md

 3. View Process Queue: The list of processes will be displayed, showing the order of execution.
 4. View Gantt Chart: A Gantt chart will be generated, visually representing the process execution over time.
 5. Process Details: Detailed stats for each process will be shown, including waiting time, turnaround time, and relaxation time.
-6. Statistics: The final section provides the average waiting time, turnaround time, and relaxation time across all processes.
+6. Statistics: The final section provides the average waiting time and turnaround time across all processes.

 ## Tech Stack